Gold's Gym: Equipment in the studios

-Gold's Gym Challenge
+Gold's Gym Challenge USA and Fitness Competition

-Gold's Gym holds an annual Gold's Gym Challenge, a 12-week body transformation contest available to members.
-In January, participants begin their Challenge journey with initial measurements and photographs.
-After twelve weeks additional measurements and photographs are taken to document results.
-Each participating Gold's Gym chooses its local winners who are then eligible for the national prize pool.
+A major marketing campaign for members is the annual Gold's Gym Challenge, which takes place in the USA.
+It is a 12-week competition that focuses on the visibility of body changes.
+In January of each year, participants begin by taking stock of their bodies by measuring and photographing them.
+After 12 weeks, measurements and photographs are taken again to document the results.
+Each participating Gold's Gym selects its own winners, who then have to compete nationally.
+Finally, an overall winner is chosen.

-Gold's Gym Challenge winners have been featured in many publications including PopSugar, Atlanta Journal-Constitution, and Women's Health.
+The winners of the Gold's Gym Challenge have been featured in numerous publications, including PopSugar, The Atlanta Journal-Constitution, and Women's Health.